-Network-based programs consist of a group of Centers that operate under a single Fiscal Authority in a single match agreement(s).
-An example of a network program would be programs with a lead center and multiple satellite Centers, and/or programs operated by the five Small Business Development Center Networks.
+Network-based programs consist of a group of Centers that operate under a single Fiscal Authority in a single match agreement.
+An example of a network program would be programs with a lead Center and multiple satellite Centers, and/or programs operated by the five Small Business Development Center Networks.
 The Authorized Representative will be the coordinating administrative entity defined by the match agreement funder, for example the Small Business Administration (SBA).
+Network applications must also submit services offered by each of their proposed centers in this required Network Information Survey.

 All applications must be unique in their scope.
 If applications with duplicative scopes of work are received, only the application with the largest requested budget will be eligible for consideration.
 All other applications will be declined.
 If the applicant is uncertain which type of application they should submit, it is strongly recommended they speak with the CalOSBA Programs Team before submitting their application.
-Emails can be sent to SBTAEP@gobiz.ca.gov.
+Emails may be sent to SBTAEP@gobiz.ca.gov.
 Multiple individual applications received utilizing the same Fi\$Cal Authority may be combined by CalOSBA into a single group-based application, when deemed appropriate by the CalOSBA Programs Team.
-Final funding amounts are determined by CalOSBA, not the authorized representative.
+Final funding amounts are determined by CalOSBA, not the Authorized Representative.